Atomwise’s machine learning-based drug discovery service raises $123 million – TechCrunch

 Now the company has raised $123 million in new funding to accelerate its business.

-“Scaling the technology and scaling the team and scaling what we’ve been doing with it,” says chief executive officer Abe Heifets when asked about what comes next for the eight year old business.
+“Scaling the technology and scaling the team and scaling what we’ve been doing with it,” says chief executive officer Abe Heifets when asked about what comes next for the eight-year-old business.

-Atomwise has already signed contracts worth $5.5 billion with corporate partners that include Eli Lilly & Co., Bayer, Hansoh Pharmaceuticals, and Bridge Biotherapeutics.
-Smaller, earlier stage companies like StemoniX and SEngine Precision Medicine are also using Atomwise’s tech.
+Atomwise has already signed contracts worth $5.5 billion with corporate partners that include Eli Lilly & Co., Bayer, Hansoh Pharmaceuticals and Bridge Biotherapeutics.
+Smaller, earlier-stage companies like StemoniX and SEngine Precision Medicine are also using Atomwise’s tech.

 Now the company will look to capture more of the value of drug discovery for itself, looking to develop and commercialize its discoveries by taking over more of the development process and working with manufacturers at a later stage, according to Heifets.

-Atomwise tipped its new strategy last year when it announced a partnership with Velocity Drug Development and a $14.5 million investment to create x-37, a spinoff that’s developing small molecule therapies for endodermal cancers, which include cancers of the liver, pancreas, colon, stomach, and bladder.
+Atomwise tipped its new strategy last year when it announced a partnership with Velocity Drug Development and a $14.5 million investment to create X-37, a spin-off that’s developing small molecule therapies for endodermal cancers, which include cancers of the liver, pancreas, colon, stomach and bladder.

 “We have something like 750 projects running today around the world,” says Heifets.
 “These comprise more than 600 unique targets and that’s with a vast range of partnerships.”